Roberttwil/Portfolio/README.md

 ## 🚀 About Me
-I’m an undergraduate **Informatics Engineering** student (6th semester) at **Padjadjaran University**, passionate about turning data into insights and building machine learning solutions to solve real-world problems.
+I’m an undergraduate **Informatics Engineering** student (6th semester) at **Universotas Padjadjaran**, passionate about turning data into insights and building machine learning solutions to solve real-world problems.

 ### 🔥 My Expertise:
 ✔ **SQL** for data extraction and analysis